ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 Readers are expected to be familiar with the terms and concepts described in the ACE framework for Authentication and Authorization {{RFC9200}}, as well as with terms and concepts related to CBOR Web Tokens (CWTs) {{RFC8392}} and JSON Web Tokens (JWTs) {{RFC7519}}.

 The terminology for entities in the considered architecture is defined in OAuth 2.0 {{RFC6749}}.
-In particular, this includes Client, Resource Server (RS), and Authorization Server (AS).
+In particular, this includes client, resource server (RS), and authorization server (AS).

 Readers are also expected to be familiar with the terms and concepts related to CDDL {{RFC8610}}, CBOR {{RFC8949}}, JSON {{RFC8259}}, COSE {{RFC9052}}, CoAP {{RFC7252}}, CoAP Observe {{RFC7641}}, and the use of hash functions to name objects as defined in {{RFC6920}}.